 Clear goals are a must for any successful nonprofit fundraising campaign, and Ambassador Fundraising campaigns are no different.

-This is when you’ll introduce your Ambassadors to the technology they’ll be using and the marketing efforts in place for their campaign.
+This is when you’ll introduce your ambassadors to the technology they’ll be using and the marketing in place for their campaign.

-Ensure your Ambassadors and their friends are engaged up until the moment your gala starts Add an extra layer of social engagement and competition to your planning.
+Ensure ambassadors and their networks are engaged up until the moment your gala or event starts.
+Add an extra layer of social engagement and competition to your planning.

 During your gala or event, it’s all about engagement.
-You want your attendees (many of whom have most likely donated to one of your Ambassadors) ample opportunity to learn about the overall fundraising campaign, mission, and connect with your Ambassadors in person, if possible.
+You want your attendees (many of whom have most likely donated an ambassador) to learn about the overall fundraising campaign, mission, and connect with your ambassadors.

-If you announced the winner beforehand, still have a moment of public recognition for all of your Ambassadors at the gala.
+If you announced the winner beforehand, still have a moment of public recognition for all of ambassadors at the event.

-Your Ambassadors have done a lot for your organization and your brand, so make sure you go all-out with your thank you.
+Ambassadors have done a lot for your organization and brand, so make sure you go all-out with thank you’s.

-Celebrate the success of your Ambassadors with your team, at your gala, and after your event.
+Celebrate the success of your ambassadors with your team, at your gala, and after the event.

-Your gala may be over, but now’s your opportunity to further recognize and thank your ambassadors and share highlights of your event.
+Your gala or event may be over, but now’s your chance to thank your ambassadors and share highlights of your event.

 Now onto the fun part!
-After taking a well-deserved break, start thinking of new and exciting ways to build on your Ambassador Fundraising campaigns for next year’s gala.
+After taking a well-deserved break, start thinking of new and exciting ways to build on your Ambassador Fundraising campaigns for next year’s gala or event.